BLOG!

-If you’re not happy with the judge’s order or decision in a court trial regarding a criminal or civil case, you can, in most cases, request an appeal in an appeals court.
+If you’re not happy with the judge’s order or decision in a court trial regarding a criminal or civil case, you can, in most cases, request an appeal in court.
 There can be several grounds for appeal.
 For instance, you may appeal a case citing an error of law in prior proceedings.
 Such errors could be related to misinterpreting a legal precedent or using evidence that should not have been included.
 You could also make an appeal claiming procedural matters weren’t followed correctly, compromising the fairness of a trial.
 If you are planning to appeal a civil or criminal court judgment, here’s everything you need to know:

 1. What Are the Various Grounds for Appeal?